beastontop-xxx/Airline-Reservation-System/README.md

-# FlyNowTwinTower — Online Airline Reservation System
+# FlyNow — Online Airline Reservation System

 A full-stack Java web application built with Servlets, JDBC, JSP, and MySQL using the MVC/DAO architecture pattern.